-Trademark filing basis defines the basis with respect to which you file a Trademark application.
+A trademark filing basis defines the factors with respect to which you file a Trademark application.
 It is necessary to define the filing basis while filing for a Trademark to clarify the motive of the Trademark.
-There are different requirements for every Trademark filing basis and you must follow those requirements to pursue the registration process.
+Moreover, there are different requirements for every Trademark filing basis and you must follow those requirements to pursue the trademark registration process.

 There are different types of Trademark filing basis according to different situations.
-Each filing basis has its own criteria and requirements.
-Mostly it depends upon the product usage and international policies.
-Some general types of Trademark filing basis are:
+Also, each filing basis has its own criteria and requirements.
+Further, it depends upon product usage and international policies.
+So, some general types of Trademark filing basis are as given below.

 It is used when you are using the mark commercially at present.

 The requirements for filing under the ‘Use in Commerce’ basis are the date of first use and proof that you are currently using the mark in the respective country.
 The proof or ‘Specimens of use’ can be in the form of a website page, advertisement or declaration that defines the product/good and shows the trademark.
 Tags, logos, and packaging are also accepted as proof.

 This type of Trademark filing basis is used when you have future plans of using the mark commercially.

 To file the Trademark under ‘Intent to use’ basis you have to go through a common registration process.
 It is necessary to show proof of using the Trademark in the market after the application gets accepted for registration (generally after 10 months from the filing date).
 Also, you file a separate “Statement of use” to present the ‘proof of use’ to the Trademark office.

 ‘Foreign Registration’ Basis

 You can file the application on a ‘Foreign Registration’ basis if you register your Trademark in another country.
 Therefore, the filing application requires no ‘proof of use’.

 However, a scanned copy of the registration certificate from the respective country and a translation are the only mandatory requirements.